Streptococcus hyovaginalis

-Streptococcus hyovaginalis is a species of gram-positive bacteria in the genus Streptococcus.
+Streptococcus hyovaginalis is a species of catalase-negative, gram-positive bacteria in the genus Streptococcus.
 It was first isolated from the genital tract of pigs and described in 1997.
 It has been detected in the vaginal microbiome of sows and is not known to be pathogenic.

 Etymology

 The specific epithet hyovaginalis is derived from the Greek hŷs (genitive: hyos, "pig") and Latin vagina ("sheath" or "vagina"), combined with the suffix -alis (pertaining to).
 The name refers to its origin in the vaginal tract of pigs.

 Isolation and ecology

-Streptococcus hyovaginalis was originally isolated from vaginal swabs taken from sows in Belgium.
-It appears to be a rare or minor component of the porcine vaginal microbiota and has not been implicated in disease.
+Streptococcus hyovaginalis was originally isolated from vaginal swabs collected from sows in Belgium.
+S. hyovaginalis has since been recovered from sow milk as well.